-Parkland College is part of the HLC Open Pathway (pathway timeline is below) and is currently in the process of completing the comprehensive evaluation for re-accreditation taking place in fall 2022.
+Parkland College is part of the HLC Open Pathway (pathway timeline is below) and most recently completed the process for accreditation in fall 2022.
+The next Assurance Review will be completed in 2027.
 For more information about the process, please contact HLC Steering Committee Coordinator Julie Weishar at email@example.com or 217/353-2029.

 In addition, several Parkland College career programs are accredited by the following national accrediting agencies: